The Arctic Is Literally Melting And Burning Away, And Why It Is Bad News For Rising Sea Levels

 It is clear to see how widespread fires in the Arctic only contribute to an already dire and alarming situation in the region.

 Melting Of The Greenland Ice Sheet And The Polar Ice Caps

-I still get both amused and baffled when people continue to ask, "Is The Arctic melting?"
+It is still amusing to hear people continue to ask, "Is The Arctic melting?"
 It has already been overwhelmingly proven over and over again by meteorologists throughout the last couple of decades.

 Also, the sheer number of extreme events widely reported in the media, including large-scale flooding and receding coastlines, helped to reinforce this fact.
 Not to mention the ever-increasing deteriorating weather conditions that we are all experiencing globally.